 An estimated 11% of adults in Connecticut have a disability, but approximately 49% of CT-RTC clients or someone in their household had a disability.
 Stout's independent evaluation of Milwaukee's Eviction Right to Counsel found that approximately 16% of client households had at least 1 person with a disability while approximately 13% of Milwaukee County residents had a disability.
-Figures 24-27 show the number of adults and children in the household with physical disabilities or health conditions.
+Figures 24-27 show the number of adults and children in the household with physical disabilities or health conditions and mental disabilities or health conditions.
 Employment